CoMMALab/commalab.github.io/_members/yitian.md

 group_rank: 2
 ---

-I am a Ph.D. at Purdue University with an interest in AI and robotic motion planning.
+I am a Ph.D. student at Purdue University with an interest in AI and robotic motion planning.